bureau14/qdb-api-jni/doc/developers/memory-safety.md

 * in addition to `byte[]`, you can also use the NIO `ByteBuffer` and the native functions the JVM provides
   * GetDirectBufferAddress, which provides direct access to the underlying byte array

 Using a `ByteBuffer` in java code is slower than just using a `byte[]` because a direct ByteBuffer's memory lives entirely outside the JVM.
+I have [read claims](https://stackoverflow.com/a/28799276) that creating a single-byte ByteBuffer takes longer than copying 1000 individual bytes, but YMMV.

 ## Critical regions